xuzhang3/terraform-provider-azurerm/website/docs/r/resource_graph_query.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the Resource Graph should exist.
 Changing this forces a new Resource Graph to be created.

-* `resource_name` - (Required) The name of the Graph Query resource.
+* `name` - (Required) The name of the Graph Query resource.
 Changing this forces a new Resource Graph to be created.

 * `query` - (Required) The query content of the Graph Query resource.